ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Much of the optical industry, as reflected in the media, is busy with commentary on things like frames, lenses, and sales promotions; how to pump up sales; how to sell extra pairs, etc. Very little, if any, of the mainstream media has much to do with issues like service; how we put People first; how we put Serving before Selling.

 In other words the industry's emphasis is too much on THINGS, NOT PEOPLE.
-Because Opticianry is a very People-centered art and craft, Opticians and Managers have to be more devoted to giving People conscientious and caring service.
+Because Opticianry is a very People-centered art form and craft, Opticians and Managers have to be more devoted to giving People conscientious and caring service.
 See The Humanization of The American Economy and Business.

-"Hands-on-the-patient dispensing is a soon-to-be lost art.
+"Hands on the patient dispensing is a soon-to-be-lost art.
 If the trend to

 the narrower and strictly retail approach to ophthalmic services continues,